biothings/biothings.api/docs/doc/studio_guide.rst

 **BioThings Studio** can be used in different scenarios:

 * you want to contribute to an existing BioThings API by integrating a new data source
-* you want to run your own BioThings API but don't want to have to install all the dependencies and learn how to configure all the sub-systems
+* you want to run your own BioThings API but don't want to install all the dependencies and learn how to configure all the sub-systems

 Filesystem overview
 ^^^^^^^^^^^^^^^^^^^

-Several locations on the filesystem are important to notice, when it comes to change default configuration or troubleshoot the application.
+Several locations on the filesystem are important, when it comes to change default configuration or troubleshoot the application:

 * **Hub** (backend service) is running under ``biothings`` user, running code is located in ``/home/biothings/biothings_studio``.
-It heavely relies on
+It heavily relies on
   BioThings SDK located in ``/home/biothings/biothings.api``.
 * Several scripts/helpers can be found in ``/home/biothings/bin``:

   - ``run_studio`` is used to run the Hub in a tmux session.
-If a session is already running, it will first kill it and create new one.
+If a session is already running, it will first kill the session and create a new one.
 We don't have to run this manually when the studio first starts, it is part of the starting sequence.
   - ``update_studio`` is used to fetch the latest code for **BioThings Studio**
-  - ``update_biotnings``, same as above but for BioThings SDK
+  - ``update_biothings``, same as above but for BioThings SDK

 * ``/data`` contains several important folders:

   - ``mongodb`` folder, where MongoDB server stores its data
   - ``elasticsearch`` folder, where ElasticSearch stores its data
-  - ``biothings_studio`` folder, containing different sub-folders used by the **Hub**
+  - ``biothings_studio`` folder, containing different sub-folders used by the **Hub**:

     - ``datasources`` contains data downloaded by the different ``dumpers``, it contains sub-folders named according to the datasource's name.
       Inside the datasource folder can be found the different releases, one per folder.
-    - ``dataupload`` is where data is stored when uploading data to the Hub (see below dedicated section for more).
+    - ``dataupload`` is where data is stored when uploaded to the Hub (see below dedicated section for more).
     - ``logs`` contains all log files produced by the **Hub**
     - ``plugins`` is where data plugins can be found (one sub-folder per plugin's name)

 .. note:: Instance will store MongoDB data in `/data/mongodb`, ElasticSearch data in `/data/elasticsearch/` directory, and downloaded data and logs in `/data/biothings_studio`.
-Those locations could require extra disk space, if needed Docker option ``-v`` can be used to mount a directory from the host, inside the container.
+Those locations could require extra disk space;
+   if necessary, Docker option ``-v`` can be used to mount a directory from the host, inside the container.
    Please refer to Docker documentation.
-It's also important to give enough permissions so the differences services (MongoDB, ElasticSearch, NGNIX, BioThings Hub, ...) can actually write data on the docker host.
+It's also important to give enough permissions so the different services (MongoDB, ElasticSearch, NGNIX, BioThings Hub, ...) can actually write data on the docker host.

 Configuration files
 ^^^^^^^^^^^^^^^^^^^

 **BioThings Hub** expects some configuration variables to be defined first, in order to properly work.
-In most **BioThings Studio**, a ``config_hub.py`` defines those parameters, either by providing default value(s), or by setting it as ``ConfigurationError`` exception.
-In that latter case, it means no defaults can be used and user/developer has to define it.
+In most **BioThings Studio**, a ``config_hub.py`` defines those parameters, either by providing default value(s), or by setting them as ``ConfigurationError`` exception.
+In the latter case, it means no defaults can be used and user/developer has to define it.
 A final ``config.py`` file must be defined, it usually imports all parameters from ``config_hub.py`` (``from config_hub import *``).
 That ``config.py`` *has* to be defined before the **Hub** can run.

 .. note:: This process is only required when implementing or initializing a Hub from scratch.
-All **BioThings Studio** applications comes with that file defined, the **Hub** is ready to be used.
+All **BioThings Studio** applications come with that file defined, and the **Hub** is ready to be used.

 It's also possible to override parameters directly from the webapp/UI.
 In that case, new parameters' values are stored in the internal Hub database.
-Upon start, **Hub** will check that database and supersed any values that are defined directly in the python configuration files.
+Upon start, **Hub** will check that database and supersede any values that are defined directly in the python configuration files.
 This process is handled by class ``biothings.ConfigurationManager``.

 Finally, a special (simple) dialect can be used while defining configuration parameters, using special markup within comments above declaration.
 This allows to:

 * provide documentation for parameters
 * put parameters under different categories
 * mark a parameter as read-only